Curtis Lovelace: ’48 Hours’ Valentine’s Day Death Of Cory Didriksen, Not Murder?

 For years, former prosecutor Curtis Lovelace lived under a cloud of suspicion as the sole killer in the Valentine’s Day death of his former wife, Cory Didriksen Lovelace.
 But now, a jury has found Lovelace not guilty of killing his wife.
-The former football star will give a first-time interview talking about the case on 48 Hours tonight.
+The former football star, will give a first-time interview talking about the case on 48 Hours tonight.
 In addition to Curtis Lovelace, CBS 48 Hours correspondent, Maureen Maher, will interview a pathologist who believes that Cory Didriksen Lovelace was murdered.
 Police detectives who investigated the case will also give their thoughts.

 Tomorrow @48hours has brand new followup episode on #Lovelacetrial -Watch @Maher48Hours 's exclusive interview w/ Curtis Lovelace @KHQAJenny pic.twitter.com/z1b6QIN3iA